Discount + GST Calculator India

 How to Use This Calculator

-3. Set the GST/tax rate: Enter the applicable GST rate for your product category (5%, 12%, 18%, or 28% in India; varies by country).
+3. Set the GST/tax rate: Input the applicable statutory tax slab corresponding to the product classification (e.g., standard slabs like 5%, 12%, 18%, or 28% in India).

 Common GST + Discount Mistakes to Avoid